nebula-plugins/gradle-nebula-integration/dependency-insight/README.md

     - `substitute-static-force-lock`
     - `substitute-rec-force`
     - `substitute-rec-force-lock`
+- Related open issues:
+    - [gradle-nebula-integration issue #4](https://github.com/nebula-plugins/gradle-nebula-integration/issues/4): Dependency insight: "Force" selection reason does not show up when there is a substitution in place

 #### Rejection messages with non-dynamic dependencies
 Using `selection.reject(rejectionMessage)`
-- Rejections do not show up as a contributer when user has not selected a dynamic version
+- Rejections do not show up as a contributor when user has not selected a dynamic version
     - ★ `reject-static` is the simplest example.
 See also the other failing tests starting with `reject-`
+- Related open issues:
+    - [gradle-nebula-integration issue #5](https://github.com/nebula-plugins/gradle-nebula-integration/issues/5): Dependency insight: Rejections do not show up as a contributor when user has not selected a dynamic version

 #### Exclude messages
 Using `exclude group: '<group>', module: '<name>'`